-In this article we are interested on developing new numerical methods for the resolution of ergodic mean-field games of the type \eqref{eq: intro.emfg}.
-Namely, similar to the seminal work of Jordan, Kinderlehrer and Otto \cite{jordan1998variational} and the minimizing movement scheme of De Giorgi \cite{de1993new,ambrosio2005gradient}, we see that we can attempt to compute solutions to \eqref{eq: intro.emfg} via flows induced by a proximal gradient with a $\mathsf{TV}$ regularization.
-The stationary points of such flows are solutions of the ergodic mean-field game.
-We employ this variational structure as a numerical method to compute solutions of \eqref{eq: intro.emfg} of certain games.
+In this article, we are interested in developing new numerical methods for the solution of ergodic mean field games of the type \eqref{eq: intro.emfg}.
+Namely, similar to the seminal work of Jordan, Kinderlehrer and Otto \cite{jordan1998variational} and the minimizing movement schemes of De Giorgi \cite{de1993new,ambrosio2005gradient}, we can characterise the solutions of \eqref{eq: intro.emfg} via flows induced by a proximal gradient with a $\mathsf{TV}$ regularization.
+The stationary points of such flows are solutions of the ergodic mean field game.
+We employ this variational structure as a numerical method to compute solutions of \eqref{eq: intro.emfg} for certain choices of the coupling $\theta$.

-There is a class of MFG that possesses a natural variational structure which is quite different from the point of view of this article.
-Variational mean-field games \cite{benamou2017variational} arise whenever the (both the evolutionary and the stationary) mean-field game can be rewritten as a gradient flow.
-In this article we rather develop an approach that sees a best response update (to be defined later) as a flow in the space of probability measures and as such, we are able to apply it to a wider class of mean-field games, more specifically we are interested on games coming from ecological applications.
+In the literature, one can find a class of MFGs that possesses a natural variational structure, which is quite different from the point of view of this article.
+Variational mean field games \cite{benamou2017variational} arise whenever the system (both the evolutionary and the stationary one) can be rewritten as a gradient flow.
+In this article, we rather develop an approach that sees a best response update (to be defined later) as a flow in the space of probability measures and as such, we are able to apply it to a wider class of mean field games.
+More specifically, we are interested on games coming from ecological applications.
 A more in-depth comparison with variational MFGs will be conducted in \Cref{sec: comparison}.